 - Place the butter, salt, granulated sugar, and light brown sugar in the bowl of an electric mixer and cream the ingredients on high speed.
 Scrape down the sides of the bowl with a rubber spatula.

 - Add the vanilla and egg and mix on medium speed.

-- Turn off the mixer and, using a large spoon or plastic spatula, fold in the chocolate chips (I use a stand blender to incorporate the chips).
+- Turn off the mixer and, using a large spoon or plastic spatula, fold in the chocolate chips (I use a stand blender and just turn it on high speed for a few seconds to incorporate the chips).

 - Repeat with remaining dough, keeping the scoops about 2 inches apart.
 You should get about 9 cookies on each sheet.

 - Bake until golden brown, about 16-18 minutes.
 Makes 21 cookies.

 *HOW TO MEASURE FLOUR – click here to see a quick video